jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 VBMF is complicated and is out of the scope of this post, but in a really high level summary what they do is approximate a matrix $$ V_{LxM} $$ as the sum of a lower ranking matrix $$ B_{LxH}A^T_{HxM} $$ and gaussian noise.
 After A and B are found, H is an upper bound on the rank.

-To use this for tucker decomposition, we can unfold the s and t components of the original to create matrices.
+To use this for tucker decomposition, we can unfold the s and t components of the original weight tensor to create matrices.
 Then we can estimate $$ R_3 $$ and $$R_4$$ as the rank of the matrices using VBMF.

 I used this [python implementation of VBMF](https://github.com/CasvandenBogaard/VBMF) and got convinced it works :-)